Domestic Violence Defense Lawyer in Milwaukee

 Restraining Orders

 Restraining orders can last anywhere from four years to ten years.
-The length of time the order will be in effect will depend on the crime that resulted in the domestic violence charge, if there is a history of other domestic violence charges, and if there is a likelihood of further violence.
-A full restraining order can severely limit your ability to freely go about your life and visit your children and family, so it is critical to hire an attorney as soon as possible.
+The length of time the order will be in effect will depend on the crime that resulted in the domestic violence charge.
+It also depends if there is a history of other domestic violence charges, and if there is a likelihood of further violence.
+A full restraining order can severely limit your ability to freely go about your life and visit your children and family.
+It is critical to hire an attorney as soon as possible.
 Your legal counsel will assess the situation and will help protect you against possible restraining orders.

 Jail Time

 The three most common charges for a person accused of domestic violence are battery, substantial battery, and aggravated battery.
-The charge and the possible punishment will vary depending on the severity of the physical injuries suffered by the victim, and whether any weapons were used to injure or threaten the victim.
+The charge and the possible punishment will vary depending on the severity of the physical injuries suffered by the victim,.
+It also depends on whether any weapons were used to injure or threaten the victim.
 Depending on the specific circumstances surrounding a case, a conviction carries the potential penalty of 9 months to 15 years in prison.
 These sentences can become longer if the offender has any previous convictions.

 Fees